Balancing the Blend: An Experimental Analysis of Trade-offs in Hybrid Search: Background

 \subsection{Semantic Search Paradigms}

-In contrast to lexical methods, semantic search paradigms leverage deep neural networks to transform text into rich numerical representations, aiming to capture meaning and context rather than relying on exact keyword statistics.
-The primary strength of these approaches lies in their ability to understand synonyms, related concepts, and high-level semantic intent.
-However, this semantic depth can come at the cost of keyword precision, and a reliance on pre-trained models may introduce significant computational overhead and challenges in domain adaptation.
-This section examines the two dominant semantic paradigms: Dense Vector Search (\dvs), which models text with a single global vector, and Tensor Search (\ts), which uses a multi-vector representation, as illustrated in Figure \ref{fig:retrieval method example} (right).
+In contrast to lexical methods, semantic search paradigms employ deep neural networks to transform text into rich numerical representations that capture context.
+Their primary strength is the ability to understand synonyms, related concepts, and high-level semantic intent.
+This semantic depth, however, can come at the cost of keyword precision.
+Furthermore, reliance on pre-trained models introduces significant computational overhead and challenges in domain adaptation.
+This section examines the two dominant semantic paradigms: {\dvs}, which models text with a single global vector, and {\ts}, which uses a multi-vector representation.
+We illustrate their distinct characteristics in Figure \ref{fig:retrieval method example} (right).